paul-london/Bioinformatics/Biopython_FASTA_Processing/README.md

 # 🧬 Biopython ORF Finder & Sequence Analysis

-This project contains Python scripts for analyzing DNA sequences using the Biopython library.
-It includes tools for parsing GenBank and FASTA files, identifying open reading frames (ORFs), and counting n-basepair repeats.
+This project contains a Python script for analyzing DNA sequences from FASTA files using the Biopython library.
+It includes tools for many common DNA sequencing tasks, such as reading sequence length, identifying open reading frames (ORFs), and counting *n*-basepair repeats.

 ## 🔍 Features